How to deal with Chrome redirect virus on Mac?

 - When you find one, click it and choose Remove.

-- Go down the page until you see “On Startup” and change the homepage to the one you want.
+- Select “On startup” from the left-side menu and change the homepage to the one you want.

 - Press Clear Data.